 …is not a variant of Playback Theatre (an improvisational form of non-script theatre created in the 1970s by Jonathan Fox and his associates), despite the important role that Playback played in the PSP idea.

-For example, PSP may be employed in Gestalt therapy as one additional way for several practices of interactive body work; when applied to Playback Theatre, PSP may significantly deepen and widen its theory, practice and training by “reading” the main aspects of Playback Theatre through the PSP conceptual perspectives and methodological proposals.
+…similarly, when applied to Playback Theatre, PSP may significantly deepen and widen its theory, practice and training by “reading” the main aspects of Playback Theatre through the PSP conceptual perspectives and methodological proposals.